 4. International Postgraduate Research Scholarships (IPRS)

 To attract international postgraduate students to study for a higher degree by research in Australia and support Australia’s research effort.
-It is available to international research candidates generally with first-class honours degree or equivalent.
+It is available to international research candidates generally with first-class honors degree or equivalent.

 - The minimum English Language Proficiency requirements for direct entry to the academic program are met;

 - All qualifying programs are complete and satisfactory evidence of completion is provided;

 - First Class Honours [equivalence] is attained (refer to the ‘Common Questions’ towards the bottom of this page for more information about honours degrees); and

 - Where autonomous sanctions apply the University must gain approval from the relevant authorities to offer admission before shortlisting for scholarships.

 - Tuition fees of a higher degree by research (HDR) student that would otherwise have been paid by the student.
 This requires that a university to fully offset tuition fee applicable for a student.
 This is not a stipend

 - An RTP Stipend to assist students with their living costs while undertaking a higher degree through research

 - RTP Allowances to assist students with ancillary costs of a higher degree by research (HDR).
 This includes relocation costs to undertake an HDR, HDR thesis printing and academic publication costs, and health cover costs for recipients and their dependents.